Enhancing Vehicle Detection under Adverse Weather Conditions with Contrastive Learning: Experiments

 \subsection{Implementation details}

-Different from Mokayed et. al's Protocol (NVD)~\cite{nvd}, the annotated data in the NVD dataset is split into train, validation, and test sets on the video level.
+Different from Mokayed et. al's Protocol (NVD)~\cite{nvd}, which splits the same videos into train and validation\footnote{the testing frames in Mokayed et. al's Protocol are from different videos used in train and val.}, we split the annotated data in the NVD dataset into train, validation, and test sets, on \textbf{individual video level}, and use it as our main protocol.
 Specifically, the training dataset includes 3 videos (Asjo 01, Bjenberg and Asjo 01 HD) with 6056 annotated frames.
 The validation set includes 1 video (Nyland 01) with 1203 annotated frames.
-The testing set includes 1 video (Bjenberg 02) with 1191 annotated frames.
+The testing set includes 1 video (Bjenberg 02) with 1191 annotated frames, recorded on a different date and at a different location from those used in the training and validation sets.
+This setup introduces a domain gap, providing a more realistic assessment of the model's generalization capability.
 The exact split and video information are shown in Table~\ref{tab:trainsplit}.
-In the fine-tuning stage, the model version achieving the best validation performance is selected for evaluation on the test set.

-The test set consists of a video recorded on a different date and at a different location from those used in the training and validation sets.
-This setup introduces a domain gap, providing a more realistic assessment of the model's generalization capability.
+In the fine-tuning stage, we select the model at the iteration where it achieves the best validation performance, and use it for the evaluation on the test set.
 We also benchmark our proposed method on the original split for fair comparisons against existing methods.